 “Let me see what I can do.
 Hang in there, buddy.
 I’ll work on this for ya.”

-I disconnected the call again, and returned to shredding paper.
-I also wanted to be ready for his next call.
-I decided to google ways to repel ghosts, and I came across several monster, and ghost spray labels.
+I disconnected the call again and returned to shredding paper.
+I also wanted to be ready for monsters next call.
+I decided to google ways to repel ghosts, and I came across several monster and ghost-spray labels.
 So I printed one and taped it to a bottle of hotel air freshener.
 Thirty minutes after I disconnected my call with that man, he called back.
 “I can hear someone talking to me.”
 He said.

 “What is it saying?”

 “I can’t tell.
 It sounds muffled.”